 Expectations for participating students

 SROP participants must be prepared to make a full-time commitment to their research.
 Participants are expected to:

-- Attend all activities and events published in the SROP Calendar.
+- Attend all virtual activities and meetings published in the SROP calendar.

 - Help design and monitor the full-time research project for their student.

 - Work with the student on an abstract, outline, rough draft, and final paper based on the research.

 - Work with the student on an oral or poster presentation in preparation for the SROP Research Forum.

 - Permit time in the student's research schedule for meetings required of all SROP participants.

 - Provide a detailed evaluation of the student's performance at the mid-point and end of the program.